Adapt your data

 If the full compositional information of the MiM is not available, you may use the UFI of the MiM provided by your supplier along with the information on the known components in your submission.
 You should make sure that your supplier has included this UFI in a submission to the relvant appointed body.

-If the UFI is absent, the safety data sheet of the MiM may be used together with the name and contact information of the supplier, but this should only be done as a last resort.
+If the UFI is absent, or has not been notified to the relevant Appointed Body, compositional information available from the safety data sheet of the MiM can be used together with the name and contact information of the EU supplier, but this should only be done as a last resort.

 Toxicological information on the mixture will need to be entered as free text and therefore cannot be automatically translated into other EU languages in the same way as all the structured information.
 For this purpose, review the quality of information in Section 11 of the safety data sheet as you may need to extract and re-work the relevant information to ensure that poison centres can easily access it during emergencies.
 For example, the information should not contain cross-references to other sections of the safety data sheet.